-Our team at the Louisville Sports Commission has researched industry best practices and looked at how businesses and events are reopening in Kentucky.
-Using this information, we put together an operations plan that provides a great race experience while ensuring we adhere to COVID-19 protocols for the health and safety of all our race participants.
+In the event that COVID-19 safety protocols are necessary for the 2021 Louisville pure tap® 5K, our team at the Louisville Sports Commission has developed the below operations plan that will provide a great race experience while ensuring we adhere to COVID-19 protocols for the health and safety of all our race participants.

 Our number one goal is to ensure all of our race participants, staff and volunteers have a safe – and fun- experience.